 When you carefully weigh these three pillars—your child's age, your real-world logistics, and your communication style—you're no longer just picking a schedule.
 You're designing one with the strength and flexibility to work not just today, but for years to come.

-When significant distance separates you and your co-parent, the usual playbook for parenting schedules for co parenting gets tossed out the window.
+When significant distance separates you and your co-parent, the usual playbook for parenting schedules for co-parenting gets tossed out the window.
 Forget about a 2-2-3 rotation or swapping every other week—it's just not practical.
 The focus has to shift from frequent, short handoffs to making the most out of longer, more immersive visits.

 You're no longer dividing up days on a calendar; you're dividing up seasons of your child's life.
 It's a completely different way of thinking, but with some creativity and solid communication, it can work beautifully for everyone.